Image

 Finance and Business Committee, Member

-Miguel Heras, Director of the Board since 2015 and was elected Chairman of the Board in 2019.
-Mr. Heras is the Founder and Managing Partner of MKH Capital Partners, a private equity firm based in Florida, U.S.A.
-Since 1999, he has served as Managing Director and as a member of the Board of Directors of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, energy, real estate, and communications markets.
+Miguel Heras, Member of the Board since 2015, and as Chairman of the Board since 2019.
+Mr. Heras is the Founder and Managing Partner at MKH Capital Partners, a private equity firm based in Florida, U.S.A.
+Since 1999, he has served as Managing Director and as a member of the board of directors of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, energy, real estate, and communications markets.

 RICARDO MANUEL ARANGO